Schuyler Carnegie Library

-The Schuyler Carnegie Library is a historic building in Schuyler, Nebraska.
+The Schuyler Carnegie Library was a historic building in Schuyler, Nebraska.
 It was built as a Carnegie library by P.H.
 Wind & Sons in 1911, and designed in the Tudor Revival style by the architectural firm Fisher & Lawrie.
 It was a library until 1975, and it housed the Schuyler / Colfax County Historical Society Museum from 1977 to 1998.
-It has been listed on the National Register of Historic Places since November 29, 2001.
+It was listed on the National Register of Historic Places on November 29, 2001.
+The building was demolished in 2022.